ec-rilo/Shopify-Frontend-Developer-Intern-Challenge/README.md

 ## Features

+- **Talk with OpenAI**
+  - With a choice of 4 engines, users are able to communicate with AI and be able to get 4 unique responses.
+Feel free to ask the AI anything!

 - **Live user question room**

-Users that are logged into the application can make questions to the OpenIO API and when they make the question it will be broadcasted to everyone using the application live!
+  - Users that are logged into the application can make questions to the OpenIO API and when they make the question it will be broadcasted to everyone using the application live!

-This was possible with Socket.io.
+  - This was possible with Socket.io.

-**Feature 2**
-Description here
+- **Custom User Experience**
+  - With Firebase Authentication users are able to login to there custom account and be able to make unique posts to the application.

+- **Demo App**
+  - The same application but NOT linked to a users google account or to others users on the application.
+The posts you make here to OpenAI are just yours and only viewable on your device.
 <br />

 ## Getting Started